-Any time a home is purchased with a conventional loan and with a deposit of less than 20 percent, your lender will require the purchase to pay PMI, or private mortgage insurance.
+Any time a home is purchased with a conventional loan with a deposit of less than 20 percent, the lender will require the purchaser to pay PMI, or private mortgage insurance.

 Private mortgage insurance is quite literally an insurance policy for the lender.
 The insurance will reimburse the lender if the purchaser should default on the loan.